 Nicholas Routley May 10, 2014 Australian State Online

-New Zealand Tenor Jonathan Abernethy has established himself as a vibrant and upcoming operatic artist, his most recent accolades include being invited to join the Zurich International Opera Studio and named an HSBC 2015 Festival d’Aix-en-Provence Laureate and winner of the Australian Opera Awards.
-As a regular artist with Opera Australia, Jonathan has made important debuts on the Sydney Opera House stage including the roles of Nadir (Les Pêcheurs de Perles), Tamino (The Magic Flute) and Ferrando (Così fan tutte).
+New Zealand Tenor Jonathan Abernethy has established himself as a vibrant and upcoming operatic artist, his most recent accolades include being invited to join the Zurich International Opera Studio and named an HSBC 2015 Festival d’Aix-en-Provence Laureate.
+Jonathan is also the winner of the Australian Opera Awards.

 In 2015 he embarked upon six months of intensive studies abroad, participating in a number of festivals and opera programs.
 Jonathan was invited to participate in the Festival d’Aix-en-Provence Mozart Residency, the Solti Accademia in Italy and the Ravinia Festival Steans Music Institute in Chicago.
 During this time he had the opportunity to work with various distinguished artists including Sir Richard Bonynge, James Conlon and Leo Nucci.